 We are convinced that service user's experiences - good or bad - are essential to improving social care.
 You can see how this happens in health on Patient Opinion.

 Just look at the latest changes being made by health services on the site.

 Do you publish everything?

 As of October 2018, we have published approximately 95% of all the stories that have been submitted.
-Most stories require some editing to ensure that they meet our basic moderation principles, with most changes simply around grammar, punctuation, spelling and overall readability.
-It is very important to us to maintain the authenticity of stories, and this is kept front of mind while moderating your story.
+Most stories require some editing to ensure that they meet our basic moderation principles and to keep everyone safe.
+It is very important to us to maintain the authenticity of stories, and this is kept in front of mind while moderating your story.

 Of the approximately 5% that are not published, they are made up of:

 - very critical postings where we cannot verify that the email address is correct;